 Source: Trove newspapers online – The West Australian 23 Feb 1927; Western Argus 13 March 1928; The West Australian 9 March 1928

-A friend of Lymburner, described him as a sturdy character, typical of the tough hardy surveyors who worked around the beginning of the last century.
+A letter written in 1974 to the Lymburner Primary School from the Nomenclature Advisory Committee a Department of the Lands and Surveys wrote: “Surveyor Lymburner was a close friend of the father of an officer in this Department and from this source we have learned that he was a sturdy character, typical of the tough hardy surveyors who worked around the beginning of the last century.
 He used to take a tin of ‘bully beef’ in his coat pocket and if at nightfall he found himself 5 or 6 miles from his base camp he would sleep beside his theodolite in the bush, after dining that night on a tinned meal.

-Periodically he would take himself and any of his friends who happened to be around at the time and walk often as much as 20 or 30 miles to the nearest hotel, where for several days they would attempt to annihilate the publicans liquor supply.
+Periodically he [Lymburner] would take himself and any of his friends who happened to be around at the time and walk often as much as 20 or 30 miles to the nearest hotel, where for several days they would attempt to annihilate the publican’s liquor supply.”

 Information was gathered from family stories, newspapers, certificates and letters from the Department of Lands and Surveys.